Washington Capitals Hoist First Stanley Cup After Dramatic Win Over Vegas

 Cinderella Team: Vegas' NHL Team Reaches Stanley Cup Finals

 The Capitals win also stops short the Las Vegas' stunning run to the Stanley Cup Finals.
 An expansion team, the Golden Knights didn't exist 14 months ago.
-After the game, league commissioner Gary Bettman described it as "the best first year any team has ever had."
+After the game, league commissioner Gary Bettman Las Vegas' home crowd it was "the best first year any team has ever had."

-Capitals' superstar Alex Ovechkin — awarded the Conn Smythe trophy as the best player in this year's Stanley Cup Playoffs — scored his league-leading 15th goal of the playoffs in the second period, and Devante Smith-Pelly scored his third goal of the series to put the team ahead for good with 7:37 to go in the the game.
+Capitals' superstar Alex Ovechkin — awarded the Conn Smythe trophy as the best player in this year's Stanley Cup Playoffs — scored his league-leading 15th goal of the playoffs in the second period, Devante Smith-Pelly scored his third goal of the series while falling to the ice to tie the game 3-3, and Lars Eller put Washington ahead for good with 7:37 to go when he hammered home a puck that had snuck behind Golden Knights' goalie Marc-Andre Fleury.

+"It means everything," Eller told The Associated Press.
+"You couldn't write the story better.

 Goalie Braden Holtby stopped 28 of 31 shots against him, including three of four attempts during power plays.

 Reilly Smith led the Golden Knights with a power play goal, his fifth of the playoffs, and an assist.
-Marc-Andre Fleury, long one of the top goalies in the league, stopped 29 of 33 shots, making several acrobatic saves.
+Fleury, long one of the top goalies in the league, stopped 29 of 33 shots, making several acrobatic saves.

-Note: An earlier version of this story and a photo caption incorrectly said Devante Smith-Pelly scored the game-winning goal.
-His goal tied the game in the third period; Lars Eller's broke the tie.